DelphiWorlds/Playground/Demos/GrijjyErrorReporting/ReadMe.md

 **NOTE: This code is meant for Android, iOS and macOS only, i.e. Windows is NOT supported**

+This code can be especially useful for catching Delphi exceptions in *startup* code, which on Android can result in the **app being stuck on the splash screen, or crash before the user actually sees anything at all**.
+In those particular scenarios you will need a [log viewer](https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/LogViewers#viewing-the-logs) to see what happened.

 ## Project Configuration

 If using the `DW.GrijjyErrorReporting` unit in your own code, please refer to the comments at the top of that unit.